Nitrogen fixation bacteria

 Plants require plenty of nitrogen and, in natural fields and forests it is these bacteria that supply most of the goods.

-This nitrogen is very expensive to produce and transport, requiring large amounts of electrical energy, using the Haber-Bosch process that you probably learned about in high school science.
+This nitrogen is very expensive to produce and transport, requiring large amounts of electrical energy.
+It uses the Haber-Bosch process that you probably learned about in high school science.
+Instead nature synthesizes it in situ.

-In nature there are but two sources of the nitrogen; that supplied by these tiny rhizobium bacteria that live inside the roots of certain plants, in particular for us, legumes.
-Lightning too will generate a lesser amount.
+In nature there are but two sources of nitrogen in the soil.
+That supplied by these tiny rhizobium bacteria that live inside the roots of legumes; and lightning too generates lesser amounts.

-Nitrogen fixation bacteria are vital; without them we could not exist.
-Honeybees have a similarly important role in pollinating the flowers of legumes.
+Nitrogen fixation bacteria are vital; without them life on planet Earth could not exist.
+Honeybees and other insects have an equally important role in pollinating the flowers of legumes.

 So if you want beautiful lettuce, corn and broccoli, you either have to provide biological nitrogen fixation from legumes or use artificial fertiliser.
 Or perhaps a bit of both, depending on how fanatical you are about organic farming methods.